 During planning, determine if you need to add symlinks in your primary depot storage volume.
 These symlinks can safely be added immediately, though p4d will not use them until the Map: field of the server spec is cleared during the upgrade.

-Once you have determined which instances require clearing of depot spec Map: fields and/or removal of the SetDefaultDepotSpecMapField.py trigger, plan to run the clear_depot_Map_fields.sh script for those instance during the upgrade processing.
+Once you have determined which instances require clearing of depot spec Map: fields and/or removal of the SetDefaultDepotSpecMapField.py trigger, plan to run the clear_depot_Map_fields.sh script for that instance, e.g.